Background and Sources for Charges in Letter to the University of New Haven

----- "The Saudi embassy is also revealed to pay close attention to the political and religious beliefs of Saudi university students
+---- A report from Australia stated,"The Saudi embassy is also revealed to pay close attention to the political and religious beliefs of Saudi university students

 studying in Australia with reports sent to the Mabahith, the General Investigation Directorate of the Saudi Ministry of Interior,